Addai Sher: Death

-Some Kurds, subjects of Osman, Agha of Tanze, chief of the tribes Hadide and Atamissa, great friends of the Archbishop's and protectors of the Christians, disguised him as a Kurd and got him away by a secret door of his residence.
+Some Kurds, subjects of Osman, Agha of Tanze, chief of the tribes Hadide and Atamissa, were great friends of the Archbishop and protectors of the Christians and disguised him as a Kurd, getting him away by a secret door of his residence.
 For some days he remained with his friend the Kurdish Agha, but an Ottoman regiment learning of his flight, attempted to trace him.
 Knowing that the Kurd chief had concealed him they summoned him to surrender the Archbishop, set fire to his house, and threatened him with death.
 The Kurdish Agha fled with his family.
 The Kurds who remained, tired of the struggle, were obliged to indicate the hiding place of the prelate, whom the soldiers seized and killed with eight shots.

 The Archbishop remained hidden for several days, but eventually a band of Kurdish mercenaries who worked with the Ottoman Turkish army discovered his hideout.
 After being captured, a witness described the last hours of Addai Scher's life: